Primary Navigation Mobile

 Totally accomplished, and another former Parkers used car of the year

-The Volkswagen Golf has evolved, great white shark-like, into the most perfect small family car you can buy.
+The Volkswagen Golf has evolved, great white shark-like, into a sublime small family car.
 It looks good, fits in anywhere and is available with just about any engine you care to think of – right up to an all-electric e-Golf version.
 If anything, Volkswagen lost its way with the successor, so the Mk7 stands as the ultimate iteration.

 You can pick one up for just under £3,000 if you look hard enough, too.
 The diesels are the most numerous, and either the 1.6- or 2.0-litre TDI will serve you well if you’re looking to lower your running costs, whereas our favourite GTI models will be great fun and re-sell well when the time comes to move it on.